 Green screen aka Chromakey is a special effects technique that allows video editors to isolate and remove a chosen colour (usually green) from footage and then replace it with other video or image.
 This technique enables filmmakers to set scenes in environments that wouldn’t be physically possible, hence its common use is in sci-fi and fantasy films.

-Fun fact: bright green is most often chosen as the background colour for Chromakey or Green Screen because it’s the least likely clothing colour for talent to be wearing on set.
+Making a video with a green screen has a fun fact: bright green is most often chosen as the background colour for Chromakey or Green Screen because it’s the least likely clothing colour for talent to be wearing on set.

 How to use Green Screen in Clipchamp Create